Zoe-R27/Patterns/PatternExaplaination/Prototype.md

 - Objects contain only primitives and immutable objects
 - No referenced objects need independent modification

-However, if a `GiftCard` contained mutable objects (like a list of transactions), modifying these in one card would affect all cards sharing that reference.
+However, if a `GiftCard` contained mutable objects (like a list of activities), modifying these in one card would affect all cards sharing that reference.

 In a traditional prototype pattern, deep copying is often needed to ensure complete independence of the cloned objects.
 However, for this testing scenario, shallow copying is sufficient because: